view shopping cart

 Tajima Model TPM-20 for Hemstitching

 This is a double-needle / double-bobbin hemstitching machine.
 This machine appears to be a replication, mechanically, of the 1930's Singer 119w-2 hemstitcher.
-These machines are still made today by Tajima in Japan and are available for $10,000.
-If you are able to locate a used machine it will cost between $4,500 and $5,500.
+These machines are still made today by Tajima Group in Japan and are available for $10,000.

 Cornely Model 10 for Hemstitching